cmontemuino/mlcoalsim-v2/maskfile.md

 ## build

-> Builds the application with `CMAKE` and genearate the executables.
+> Builds the application with `CMAKE` and generate the executables.
 An optional `--target` flag can be passed to specify a single target.

 It is possible to tweak the flags used by `CMAKE` by specifying the `btype` flag: